Syria mediator tells UN he has "a few ideas" but no plan

 By Michelle Nichols

-UNITED NATIONS The international mediator on Syria said on Monday he has "a few ideas" but not a full plan on how to end the country's 18-month conflict, which he described as "extremely bad and getting worse."
+UNITED NATIONS, Sept 24 The international mediator on Syria said on Monday he has "a few ideas" but not a full plan on how to end the country's 18-month conflict, which he described as "extremely bad and getting worse."

 "I do not have a full plan for the moment, but I have a few ideas," the veteran Algerian diplomat said.
 "I have agreed with the council I will come back here as soon as possible with more ideas on how we move forward."